 On December 10, 2012, the Staff sent us a letter requesting documents related to statements by us regarding the SEC's proceedings against the Chinese affiliates of the big-four accounting firms.
 We produced documents responsive to this request on December 20, 2012.
 On March 11, 2013 the Staff sent a letter requesting documents and information regarding the Chinese regulatory regime relating to our business and IPO, among other things.
 We responded on April 5, 2013.
-We have not received further request from the Staff since then.
-The duration and outcome of the SEC's investigation cannot be predicted at this time.
+On September 29, 2014, we received a written notice from the Staff that the SEC's investigation had been completed and that the Staff did not intend to recommend any enforcement action by the SEC.